InformaticsMatters/fragmentor/README.md

     $ ansible-playbook site-extract.yaml \
         -e @parameters.yaml

-Note that for the larger extracts to complete there needs to be sufficient temporary space on the postgres pgdata directory for the database queries to complete.
+ote that for the larger extracts to complete there needs to be sufficient temporary space on the postgres pgdata directory for the database queries to complete.
 In the case of the complete extract including enamine and molport, for example, around 900GB if temporary space is required.